MarceloLuisDantas/SCBVUARGE/README.md

 ## 🇨🇦 Super Converter of Binary into Video For use in ARG and Spy

 ## Build and Use - Just work on Linux 64
-You will need ffmpeg installed, with all the need libs.
-Naed: lavformat lavcodec lswresample lswscale lavutil.
+You will need ffmpeg installed, with all the need libs: lavformat lavcodec lswresample lswscale lavutil.
 It's is easy to install, just take a quick look on google.

 ```
 $ make build